koroban/Minimal/README.md

 You must run this script with options.
 They are outlined below:

- + For a minimal Dropbear based install: `bash minimal.sh dropbear`
+ + For a minimal Dropbear based install: `./minimal.sh dropbear`
+ + For a minimal Dropbear (without sftp support) based install: `./minimal.sh dropbear_only`
- + For a minimal OpenSSH based install: `bash minimal.sh ssh`
+ + For a minimal OpenSSH based install: `./minimal.sh ssh`
- + To install extra packages defined in the extra file: `bash minimal.sh extra`
+ + To install extra packages defined in the extra file: `./minimal.sh extra`
- + To set the clock, clean files and create a user: `bash minimal.sh configure`
+ + To set the clock, clean files and create a user: `./minimal.sh configure`

 Credits
 =======